-Making Roasted Tomatoes is a great way to preserve your summer bounty of tomatoes.
-They freeze well and are great to use in pasta sauce, soup and salsa.
+Making Garlic Roasted Tomatoes is a great way to preserve fresh tomatoes.
+They freeze well and are great to use in pasta sauce, soup, and salsa.

 How do you like to use your fresh garden tomatoes?